yasathedog123/Sourcetrail-test/README.md

 ## Note

 __Important:__ This project was archived by the original autors and maintainers of Sourcetrail by the end of 2021.
-If you want to know more about this decision, read more in the original [README.md](unused_coati_software_files/README.md)
+If you want to know more about this decision, read this [blog entry](https://web.archive.org/web/20211115131149/https://www.sourcetrail.com/blog/discontinue_sourcetrail/).

 This is a fork of the Sourcetrail project and I want to keep this project at least buildable.